 - Modular Policy Framework (MPF) –

 MPF is used to define policies for different traffic flows.
-Its used in ASA to utilize advanced firewall features like QOS, Policing, prioritising etc.
+It is used in ASA to utilize advanced firewall features like QoS, Policing, prioritizing, etc.

-For using MPF, we define Class-map for identifying the type of traffic, policy-map for identifying what action should be taken like priortize and service-policy for where it should be applied.
+For using MPF, we define Class-map for identifying the type of traffic, policy-map for identifying what action should be taken like prioritize, and service-policy for where it should be applied.